What is a rent-to-income ratio?

 Checking affordability is one part of a thorough tenant screening process.
 Our guide to what tenant referencing involves and how to do it explains the full referencing workflow beyond the income check, including credit checks, employment verification and previous landlord references.
 If an applicant's income falls short of your threshold, our article on how to find reliable tenants covers the broader vetting process including when a guarantor makes sense and how to structure viewings to assess suitability before formally referencing anyone.

 In addition, our article on how to do a right-to-rent check in 2026 explains the other legal check landlords must carry out before a tenancy begins.
-If you want to understand the wider referencing and tenancy set-up process in light of upcoming legislation, our guide to fixed-term tenancies abolished explains what changes from May 2026 and how to adapt your approach.
+If you want to understand how the Renters' Rights Act 2025 has changed the tenancy set-up process — including the abolition of fixed-term assured tenancies from 1 May 2026, our guide to fixed-term tenancies abolished covers what landlords need to do differently..

 Affordability at move-in is only part of the picture.
 If circumstances change during a tenancy, areas like reduced hours, a relationship breakdown, or a job change, then rent arrears can develop even where the initial income check passed comfortably.
 Our guide to handling late rent payments sets out the steps to take when rent is missed, from the first conversation through to formal notice, and our article on rent arrears explains the legal options available to landlords when informal resolution has not worked.
 Running a conservative affordability check upfront, using net income and adding a bills allowance, is the most effective way to reduce the likelihood of either situation arising.